f5devcentral/f5-agility-labs-xc/docs/class1/lab1/voltConsole.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/AGV6z1-7NdU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**VoltConsole**
+**the F5 Distributed Cloud Console**

-VoltConsole is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.
+the F5 Distributed Cloud Console (aka F5 xC) is a SaaS control-plane for xC services that provides a UI and API for managing network, security, and compute services.

-VoltConsole can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.
+the F5 Distributed Cloud Console can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.

-Using VoltConsole, an end-user can centrally manage a distributed application environment.
+Using the F5 Distributed Cloud Console, an end-user can centrally manage a distributed application environment.

 Terminology
 ~~~~~~~~~~~~~